McGregor, Florida

 McGregor is a census-designated place (CDP) in Lee County, Florida, United States.
 The population was 7,976 at the 2020 census, up from 7,406 at the 2010 census.
 It is part of the Cape Coral-Fort Myers, Florida Metropolitan Statistical Area.

-A strong EF2 tornado struck the town on January 16, 2022, causing major damage.

 Geography

-McGregor is located in central Lee County at (26.563603, -81.909692), in an unincorporated part of the county.
+McGregor is located in central Lee County in an unincorporated part of the county.
 It is bordered to the east by Whiskey Creek, to the southeast by Cypress Lake, and to the southwest by Iona, all unincorporated.
 McGregor is bordered to the northwest by the tidal Caloosahatchee River, across which is the city of Cape Coral.
 The Cape Coral Bridge crosses the Caloosahatchee River from McGregor.

 Florida State Road 867 (McGregor Boulevard) is the main road through the community.
 It leads northeast 6 mi to the center of Fort Myers, the Lee county seat, and southwest 4 mi to San Carlos Boulevard in Iona.

 According to the United States Census Bureau, the McGregor CDP has a total area of 10.5 km2, of which 6.1 km2 are land and 4.4 km2, or 41.86%, are water.